RimeValkyris/ModPilot/README.md

 existing server files or create one from scratch, then configure, launch, monitor, and manage it.

 Built as a side/hobby or what ever you call this project and shared as open source, Im tired boss.
 Just do what ever the hell you can improve this shitty app.
-This is also built using AI Assisted coding, It can be shitty sometimes, it needs human intervention.
+This is also built using 50/50 AI Assisted coding (Mix of Human Code and AI Code), It can be shitty sometimes, it needs human intervention.

 <!-- Tech stack -->
 ![Tauri](https://img.shields.io/badge/Tauri-2-24C8DB?logo=tauri&logoColor=white)